event4u-app/data-helpers/docs/config-helper.md

 If configuration values are not updating:

-1. Remember that `ConfigHelper` is a singleton
+1. Remember that `ConfigHelper` is a singleton, and `DataHelpersConfig` is the Fascade
-2. Call `ConfigHelper::reset()` to reload configuration
+2. Call `DataHelpersConfig::reset()` to reload configuration
 3. In tests, always reset in `beforeEach()`/`afterEach()`